JAndrassy/ArduinoOTA/README.md

 ## OTA Upload from IDE without 'network port'

-Some of the supported networking libraries don't have the UDP.beginMulticast function and can't start a MDNS service to propagate the network port for Arduino IDE.
+Some networking libraries don't have the UDP.beginMulticast function and can't start a MDNS service to propagate the network port for Arduino IDE.
 And sometimes the MDNS port is not detected for the good libraries too.
 Arduino IDE doesn't yet allow to enter the IP address.

 The workaround is to configure a fake programmer for Arduino OTA.
 You can use [my_boards](https://github.com/jandrassy/my_boards) as starting point.
 For Arduino Mega it is the best option for all ArduinoOTA aspects, for other boards it gives you control about your custom settings.
 In your copy of my_boards in programmers.txt, configure the IP address and restart the IDE.
 Note: the esp boards packages can't be used as referenced packages in my_boards style.